percona/percona-server-mongodb-operator/source/backups.rst

 .. note:: When restoring to a new Kubernetes-based environment, make sure it has a Secrets object with the same user passwords as in the original cluster.
    More details about secrets can be found in :ref:`users.system-users`.
+The name of the required Secrets object can be found out from the spec.secrets key in the ``deploy/cr.yaml`` (``my-cluster-name-mongodb-users`` by default).

 Following things are needed to restore a previously saved backup: